Alexander Schneider: Independence

 Later on, Schneider felt the need to develop himself as an independent musician, so he left the quartet in 1944, full of energy and ideas.
 He was offered a conductorship of the Metropolitan Opera, and leadership of the Pro Arte and Paganini Quartets but turned them down.
 He toured with Ralph Kirkpatrick and he formed the Albeneri Trio with Benar Heifetz and Erich Itor Kahn.

 In 1949, Schneider formed the Schneider Quartet to perform and record all eighty-three Haydn quartets.
 This was not completed because its sponsor, the Haydn Society, ran out of funds.
 The same year he recorded Bach's complete Sonatas and Partitas for Unaccompanied Violin (BWV 1001-1006) for Mercury Records.

 In Prades, Schneider studied with Pablo Casals and persuaded him to participate in the 1950 Prades Festival to honor the 200th anniversary of Bach's death.
 He supported Casals in further Bach festivals at Prades and Perpignan.
 Later he would conduct Casals' oratorio The Manger (El Pessebre) in Guadalajara, Jalisco, Mexico, during the Festival Casals de México, recording it in 1973 in Puerto Rico.

-Schneider was a very sociable man with a wide circle of friends.
+Schneider was a sociable man with a wide circle of friends.
 He worked hard to promote chamber music with free or subsidized concerts.